markholtcdu/photos/README.md

 # photos
-Stores phots and css files for student access
+Stores photos and css files for student access